Horne, Surrey: History

 A British (Celtic) gold coin has been found in Horne, but is more probably a mark of transit than of settlement.
 Otherwise there are no prehistoric remains, such as are usually found in other Wealden parishes.
 Horne must have owed such importance as it had later to the iron industry.

 The parish lay within the Anglo-Saxon Tandridge hundred, where the wealthy and powerful would meet periodically at a level below that of the shire to decide on strategic matters, and later for settling disputes in the Hundred Court.
 The earliest reference to Horne by name was in the 12th century.
-Horne had a chapelry and manor but did not become a parish until 1705, from the southernmost part of Bletchingley (parish).
+Horne had a chapelry and manor but did not become a parish until the private act of Parliament 3 & 4 Ann. c.
+28 Pr. was passed in 1705, being split from the southernmost part of Bletchingley (parish).

-Mr. Stileman, who was instituted parson in 1728, bought a house near the church, but this was afterwards bought by the parish for a workhouse, and so continued to be used until the Poor Law Amendment Act 1834.
-Horne Common was inclosed by an Act of 1810 and an order made on 14 April 1813.
+Mr. Stileman, who was instituted parson in 1728, bought a house near the church.
+This was afterwards bought by the parish for a workhouse, and continued in use until the Poor Law Amendment Act 1834.
+Horne Common was inclosed by the Blechingley and Horne (Surrey) Inclosure Act 1810 (50 Geo.
+3. c.
+13 Pr.) of 1810 and an order made on 14 April 1813.
 Jesus College, Cambridge parted with Horne Court Manor in 1891 to allow a parsonage house to be built instead.

 In 1953 parish boundaries were changed with the southern part of Horne gaining its own civil parish council, Felbridge, whilst to compensate for this parts of Godstone and Tandridge were added.
-Although the electoral division at County Hall is named Lingfield, which is well-known throughout the region for its horse-racing course, that neighbouring parish has no other historic connection to the village, nor the others within its division.
+Although the county council electoral division is named Lingfield, known for its horse-racing course, that neighbouring parish has no historic connection to Horne, nor with the others within the division.